Jake Dixon: Ángel Nieto Team (2019)

-For 2019 he signed to ride for the Spanish Aspar Team, in the 2019 Moto2 World Championship with team-mate Xavi Cardelús, aboard machinery using 765 cc Triumph controlled engines new to the series, and KTM chassis.
-He made his full debut as a Moto2 World Championship rider on board a KTM bike, but Jake Dixon’s full-time Moto2 bow, in Qatar of 2019, is not his first Moto2 Grand Prix appearance, having already appeared as a wildcard at Silverstone in 2017, a race he finished in 25th place.
+For 2019, Dixon signed to ride for the Spanish Aspar Team, in the 2019 Moto2 World Championship with team-mate Xavi Cardelús, aboard machinery using 765 cc Triumph controlled engines new to the series, and KTM chassis.
+He made his full debut as a Moto2 World Championship rider on board a KTM bike, but Dixon’s full-time Moto2 bow, in Qatar of 2019, is not his first Moto2 Grand Prix appearance, having already appeared as a wildcard at Silverstone in 2017, a race he finished in 25th place.
 Dixon finished his debut season with 7 points.

-Petronas Sepang Racing (2020–2021)
+Petronas Sprinta Racing (2020–2021)

-Jake Dixon joined Petronas Sprinta Racing for the 2020 Moto2 World Championship, alongside Xavi Vierge, in the team's third season in Grand Prix racing’s middleweight class.
+Dixon joined Petronas Sprinta Racing for the 2020 Moto2 World Championship, alongside Xavi Vierge, in the team's third season in Grand Prix racing’s middleweight class.
 Dixon finished the 2020 season with 44 points.

-In October 2020, Petronas Sprint Racing (Sepang Racing Team) announced that Jake Dixon would remain with the Malaysian team in Moto2 for the 2021 season.
+In October 2020, Petronas Sprint Racing (Sepang Racing Team) announced that Dixon would remain with the Malaysian team in Moto2 for the 2021 season.
 Dixon finished the year with 30 points.

-GasGas Aspar Team (2022)
+GasGas Aspar Team (2022–2024)

-For 2022, Dixon is contracted to race for the Aspar Team branded as GasGas using a Kalex chassis in Moto2.
+From 2022, Dixon is contracted to race for the Aspar Team branded as GasGas using a Kalex chassis in Moto2.

+MarcVDS Racing Team (2025)

+On 19 August 2024, MarcVDS Racing Team, announced that Dixon will race for their Moto2 Team in 2025, as they transition from the Kalex chassis to the Boscoscuro chassis.